lokinfey/MyPerfectframework/README.md

 This is My Perfect Samples.
-I use Visual Studio Code to compile Perfect framework.
+I use Visual Studio Code to compile Perfect framework in Liunx.

 ## /Rails